b4n9z/DeathPulse/README.md

 - **Ignore, Increase, and Decrease Death Types**: Specify certain death types to ignore, increase, or decrease health.
 - **All Type Death Ignoring, Increasing, and Decreasing**: Use `ALL` to ignore, increase, or decrease health for all death causes.
 - **Increase and Decrease Amount**: Specify Amount to increase or decrease health on certain death types.
+- **Ignore, Increase, and Decrease Exclude Death Type**: EXCLUDE some death causes from being used in certain death types.
 - **Day Ignored, Increase, and Decrease**: Allows configuration of specific days when death ignore, increase, and decrease is active, regardless of the cause of death with some settings.
 If you only want to decrease health on specified days without affecting player health on other days, set `per_death` in the `increase` or `decrease` settings to 0.
 - **DeActive Another Death In Certain Days**: Allow deactivating another death type in certain days.
 - **Same Way Death**: If it must difference is false, and the death is the same as the last death, the player will not increase or decrease health again.